-File Dependency View is particularly useful when you are analyzing Ada source files; it shows you the dependency between packages.
-If you double-click arcs in this view, you can see from where packages are imported and also definitions of where packages are brought in.
+File Dependency View shows you the dependency between files.
+If you double-click arcs in this view, you can see from where files are imported and also definitions of where files are brought in.

 An include tree in horizontal orientation places including files on the left and included files on the right.
 If you use selections from the Node and Selected Node menus to work through parents and children of existing nodes, you follow include relationships.
 A child of a node is a file included by that node; a parent of the node is a file that includes that node.